Tips for Breastfeeding the Older Baby

 - Covering the other breast and limiting its availability while breastfeeding may be enough to distract your little one.

-- Praise and reward your baby when he or she is breastfeeding appropriately.
+- Praise and reward your baby when they are breastfeeding appropriately.
 “This is nice breastfeeding” You might give an extra hug close to you or hold his hand to reinforce the comfortable breastfeeding behavior.

-- Stop breastfeeding if your child continues and explain calmly why you stopped breastfeed, in a sentence such as “Mommy can’t breastfeed such a pinchy baby.”
-“We’ll try again later once you get your squiggles out.”
+- Stop breastfeeding if your child continues and explain calmly why you stopped, such as “we’ll try again later once you get your squiggles out.”

 Bev Curtis is the former Executive Director of the Breastfeeding Center of Pittsburgh.